joonarafael/visualpathfinder/README.md

 ## General

 This is a web application demonstrating visually different pathfinding algorithms with an interactive map allowing detailed algorithm comparison on both ready-made maps and custom user maps.
-Included algorithms are _Dijkstra_, _A\*_, and _JPS_.
+Included algorithms are _**Dijkstra**_, **_A\*_**, and _**JPS** (Jump Point Search)_ (main learning content for the course).
 All 3 algorithms support 8-way movement (e.g. cardinal directions and diagonal traversal).
-There's also additionally _virtual maps_: larger non-interactive maps to create more complex scenarios for the algorithms!

 ## Technical overview

-This is a _React_ web application built in _TypeScript_ running on a _Node.js_ server.
+This is a _React_ web application built in _TypeScript_ constantly running on a _Node.js_ server.
 All algorithms and other application logic executes on the client machine.

 Application uses _Tailwind CSS_ for styling and additionally features ready-made UI components provided by the [_shadcn/ui_ library](https://ui.shadcn.com/ "shadcn/ui Homepage").